sqlxpert/sqlxpert.github.io/_posts/2025-05-17-idempotence-doing-it-more-than-once.md

 > Thanks for reading!
 I will eventually publish answers to the questions embedded in the article, but if you are curious or have ideas to share right away, please get in touch.
 My e-mail address appears below (be sure to edit it; I am trying to deter spam), or you can leave a comment at the end of the [LinkedIn version of this article](https://www.linkedin.com/pulse/idempotence-doing-more-than-once-paul-marcelin-vin2c).

-_Revised 2025-05-30, with an easier-to-read table and a question about UpdateStack._
+_Revised with an easier-to-read table and a question about UpdateStack on 2025-05-30, and formatting improvements on 2025-06-07._